SUPERAndroidAnalyzer/SUPERAndroidAnalyzer.github.io/_posts/2016-10-02-super-is-here.md

 implemented.

 Once configured, the use is simple: Move the *.apk* file that you want to test to the `downloads` folder.
+If the folder does not exist, you will need to create it.
 The name of the *.apk* file should be `{package_name}.apk`.
-For example:
+For example: `com.instagram.android.apk`.
-`com.instagram.android.apk`.
 After that, running SUPER is as easy as running this:

 ```
 super {package_name}